Sex addiction therapy, what you need to know

 What we do know for sure is that you can get better.

 - Am I ready to work? – therapy is not easy, your therapist will expect you to work, possibly doing meditation or relaxation exercises, making lifestyle changes.
+You may have to change social groups.
 Whatever it may be it will take time and effort.

 - What is the best type of therapy? – there is no simple answer to this as many approaches Sex addiction therapy approaches have yet to be rigorously tested, however I recommend active therapies like Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and hypnotherapy.